roseknguyen/Revenue-Growth-Analytics/README.md

 Final Conclusion:

-Considering all three opportunities, by acquiring 101 new clients, initiating 803 new projects, and expanding 328 existing projects, the digital marketing company can substantially grow its revenue.
+Considering all three opportunities, by acquiring 101 new clients, initiating 803 new projects, and expanding 328 existing projects, the digital marketing company can substantially grow their revenue.